 Compared to a proton, deuterons have a twofold mass, leading to more localized vibrational wavefunctions and smaller spacing between energy levels.
 The narrower spacing in deuteron quantum levels tends to increase the population of excited vibrational states, which are more delocalized than the ground state, while more localized wavefunctions tend to decrease the vibrational wavefunction overlap, relative to protons.
-These differences in proton versus deuteron wavefunction overlap-and by extension proton versus deuteron tunneling probabilities-are the physical origin of the kinetic isotope effect (KIE), where KIE = $k{\rm PT}({\rm H})/k{\rm PT}({\rm D})$.26 Considering only the ground vibrational states, KIEs significantly greater than 1 are predicted.
+These differences in proton versus deuteron wavefunction overlap-and by extension proton versus deuteron tunneling probabilities-are the physical origin of the kinetic isotope effect (KIE), where KIE = $k{PT}(H)/k{PT}(D)$.
+26 Considering only the ground vibrational states, KIEs significantly greater than 1 are predicted.
 However, excited vibrational states and contractions along the PT coordinate could result in isotope effects close to or even <1.
 The KIE can inform when a proton transfer is involved in the rate-limiting step of a PCET reaction (with caution, section 3.2).
-There is no way to determine the proton wavefunctions nor their overlaps experimentally, but computational methods can be used to predict the wavefunctions, their overlaps, and the extent to which each excited vibrational state contributes to PT.^{28,2}
+There is no way to determine the proton wavefunctions nor their overlaps experimentally, but computational methods can be used to predict the wavefunctions, their overlaps, and the extent to which each excited vibrational state contributes to PT.
+28,2

 2.3.
 Proton-Coupled Electron Transfer Theory.
 Many reactions that would traditionally be termed hydrogen atom transfer (HAT) have been found to occur by CEPT.
 HAT is a sub-class of CEPT reactions, and the distinction is not always trivial.
-If an R-H bond is oxidized by separate acceptors for the proton and electron (often termed "multi-site"8 or "bidirectional" ^{12,30} CEPT), the reaction is clearly not HAT, but it could still be CEPT.31 Even when the electron and proton are transferred to the same site, however, the reaction may still not be HAT.
-The phenol/phenoxyl PCET self-exchange has been classified as CEPT that is not HAT, because the proton is added to a σ -bond, while the electron is added to the π -system.32 This is in contrast to the HAT reaction of toluene/benzyl self-exchange, where both particles are added to the σ -bond.
+If an R-H bond is oxidized by separate acceptors for the proton and electron (often termed "multi-site" or "bidirectional" 12,30 CEPT), the reaction is clearly not HAT, but it could still be CEPT.
+The reaction is clearly not HAT, but it could still be CEPT.
+Leven when the electron and proton are transferred to the same site, however, the reaction may still not be HAT.
+The phenol/phenoxyl PCET self-exchange has been classified as CEPT that is not HAT, because the proton is added to a σ -bond, while the electron is added to the π -system.
+This is in contrast to the HAT reaction of toluene/benzyl self-exchange, where both particles are added to the σ -bond.